- GDP (PPP):

 - FDI Inflow:

-Iran’s economic freedom score is 43.2, making its economy the 168th freest in the 2013 Index.
-Its score has increased by 0.9 point from last year, with a notable decline in monetary freedom offset by small gains in five of the 10 economic freedoms including control of government spending.
-Iran is ranked last out of 15 countries in the Middle East/North Africa region, and its overall score is well below the world and regional averages.
+Iran’s economic freedom score is 47.2, making its economy the 168th freest in the 2021 Index.
+Its overall score has decreased by 2.0 points, primarily because of a decline in judicial effectiveness.
+Iran is ranked last among 14 countries in the Middle East and North Africa region, and its overall score is well below the regional and world averages.